-With a gender split of roughly 17% women to 83% men (based on LinkedIn data), the Ruby developer landscape is fairly imbalanced, but still typical for technology specialisations across the board.
-Nonetheless, the number of female Ruby developers is starting to increase and close that gap, which presented a great opportunity to dive into the data and find out why Ruby is beginning to buck the trend.
+With a gender split of roughly 17% women to 83% men (based on LinkedIn data), the Ruby developer landscape is pretty imbalanced – but this is typical for tech specialisations across the board.
+Nonetheless, the number of female Ruby developers is starting to increase and close that gap... which presents us with a great opportunity to dive into the data and find out why Ruby is beginning to buck the trend!

-We analysed the career paths of 169 female Ruby developers and 100 male Ruby developers, learning how they had made the choices that had led them to work with Ruby.
+We took a closer look at the career paths of 169 female Ruby developers and 100 male Ruby developers, to figure out how they got to where they are in the Ruby space.
 This is what we found.

-Of the 169 women we spoke to, only 31% had come from a traditional Computer Science background.
-The majority (65%) went through university and completed degrees in other specialisations, including business, the sciences, literature, and the humanities.
+Of the 169 women we spoke to, only 31% came from a traditional Computer Science background.
+The majority (65%) went through university and completed degrees in other specialisations – including business, the sciences, literature, and humanities.
 Only 7% had not completed any traditional university degree.

 The numbers were more balanced within the ranks of the Ruby men: 48% came from traditional Computer Science backgrounds, while 45% had cross-trained.
-Once again, only 7% of the men interviewed had not gone through tertiary education.
+Again, only 7% of the men interviewed had not gone through tertiary education.

-Of those that had come from a non-computing background, we wanted to find out how they had cross-trained into the tech sector.
+But we wanted to find out how those who came from a non-computing background had cross-trained into the tech sector.
 For many, the answer was coding bootcamps.
-These have become much more prevalent and accessible over recent years, with a range of options now available on the market covering many different disciplines and suited for a variety of budgets.
+These have become far more popular and accessible over recent years, with a range of options now available on the market covering many different disciplines and suited for a variety of budgets.

 For both women and men, the majority of bootcamp graduates were juniors, suggesting that the impact of bootcamps on the market is relatively recent and becoming increasingly commonplace among those entering the industry.